The climate of Tibet:

 1. How’s the climate in Tibet?
 Is it hot in summer?
 Is it icy in winter?

 Tibet is on a high plateau, and it belongs to a typical downy special climate.
 Climates are quite different in different areas of Tibet.
-Eastern Tibet, which is at a lower elevation, is warmer than western Tibet.
-In some mountain areas, there are four seasons at the same time at different altitudes.
+Eastern Tibet, which is at a lower elevation, is warmer than Western Tibet.
+In some mountain areas, there are four seasons simultaneously at different altitudes.
 The weather in a day varies greatly, too.
 The night is cold while the day is warm.
 It spans 12-15 degrees centigrade in a single day.

-Climate in southeastern Tibet including Nyingchi and Chamdo is balmy with an average temperature of eight degrees centigrade; while in western Tibet (Shigatse and Nagqu) is quite cold with an average temperature below zero degree.
-Howeve, in Tibet’s central areat, the climate of Lhasa and Tsedang is more favorable for traveling.
-Travelers can visit these two areas all year around, not too hot in summer and not too cold in winter.
+The climate in southeastern Tibet, including Nyingchi and Chamdo, is balmy, with an average temperature of eight degrees centigrade.
+At the same time, in western Tibet (Shigatse and Nagqu), it is quite cold, with an average temperature below zero degrees.
+Howeve, in Tibet’s central area, the climate of Lhasa and Tsedang is more favorable for traveling.
+Travelers can visit these two areas all year round, not too hot in summer and cold in winter.

 2. How is the road condition in the rainy season in Tibet?
 Need I take any rainproof with me?

-The rainy season in Tibet is mainly from June to August and it does have a very bad impact on the roads.
-However, many track maintenance workers andthe local army would also give help to restore the roads.
+The rainy season in Tibet is mainly from June to August and has a very bad impact on the roads.
+However, many track maintenance workers andthe local army would also help restore the streets.
 Generally speaking, it only takes a few hours to make the roads feasible again.
-As for the rainproof, you are suggested to take raincoat, rain-proof trousers and shoes if you want to trek, climb the mountain or ride a bike.
+As for the rainproof, you should take a raincoat, rainproof trousers, and shoes if you want to trek, climb the mountain, or ride a bike.
 If you have group tours organized by some travel agencies, usually you don’t need to take rainproof with you, because Tibet often rains at night and the weather is quite good in the daytime.
 Besides, the tourist bus is always along with you.

 3. What is the best time to travel to Tibet?

-Generally speaking, early April is the beginning of travel season, which lasts to mid-June when a large number of Chinese travelers rush to Tibet for summer holiday.
-Late June to the end of National Holiday is the peak travel season when some important festivals held in Tibet, like Shoton Festival, Gyantse Dawa Festival and Nagqu horse riding Festival.
-After mid-October, Tibet turns to winter, and as the visitors reduce greatly, more than half of hotels are closed for the poor reservation Folk Fests.
+Generally speaking, early April begins the travel season, which lasts until mid-June when many Chinese travelers rush to Tibet for a summer holiday.
+Late June to the end of the National Holiday is the peak travel season when some important festivals are held in Tibet, like the Shoton Festival, Gyantse Dawa Festival, and Nagqu horse riding Festival.
+After mid-October, Tibet turns to winter, and as the number of visitors reduces greatly, more than half of the hotels are closed for the poor reservation Folk Fests.

 As for the best time to travel, it depends on your travel requirement.

-1. If you want a meager price, go to Tibet in winter, from December to next March.
-All the things are quite cheap; even the tourist sites offer a 30-50% discount on the entrance fee.
+1. If you want a meager price, go to Tibet in winter, from December to March.
+Everything is quite cheap; even the tourist sites offer a 30-50% discount on the entrance fee.
 Hotels are cheap, too.
-You can enjoy 5-star hotels with less than 100USD, including breakfast.
+You can enjoy 5-star hotels with less than 100, including breakfast.
 Compared with traveling in August, the cost of a winter tour is only 50%-60% of a summer tour.
-Because of the poor amount of visitors, the Potala Palace allows you to spend even a whole day in it.
+Because of the poor amount of visitors, the Potala Palace allows you to spend a whole day in it.
 Besides, the monks are not busy and have spare time to chat with you.

-3. If you love Mt.Everest and want to see the clear face of it, try to avoid the rainfall season and foggy weather.
+3. If you love Mt.Everest and want to see its clear face, avoid the rainfall season and foggy weather.

-4. If you love to visit the grass land in north Tibet, do the tour in July when the flowers bloom in vast grassland and groups of yak and sheep, Tibetan nomad tents spread all over the grassland.
+4. If you love to visit the grassland in north Tibet, do the tour in July when the flowers bloom in the vast garden and groups of yak and sheep, Tibetan nomad tents spread all over the table.

 READ MORE :